 White House IT Director Roped Into Voter Privacy Row

-Law360, New York (July 11, 2017, 9:33 PM EDT) -- Privacy advocates on Tuesday sought to expand their lawsuit in the District of Columbia federal court against the president’s voter fraud panel to include the White House’s tech director, saying the government can’t duck claims the plan is an unsafe intrusion by simply changing transmission systems.
+By Christopher Crosby (July 11, 2017, 9:33 PM EDT) -- Privacy advocates on Tuesday sought to expand their lawsuit in the District of Columbia federal court against the president's voter fraud panel to include the White House's tech director, saying the government can't duck claims the plan is an unsafe intrusion by simply changing transmission systems.

 The Electronic Privacy Information Center asked the court for permission to file a second amended complaint against the White House, which has halted the mass collection of voter data pending the lawsuit, broadening claims against the Presidential Advisory Commission on Election Integrity to include Director of the White House Information Technology Charles Herndon.

 In the legal profession, information is the key to success.
 You have to know what’s happening with clients, competitors, practice areas, and industries.
 Law360 provides the intelligence you need to remain an expert and beat the competition.

 Access to case data within articles (numbers, filings, courts, nature of suit, and more.)

 Access to attached documents such as briefs, petitions, complaints, decisions, motions, etc.

 Create custom alerts for specific article and case topics and so much more!